Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 ----

-## deleteNym
+## unregisterNym

-*deleteNym* deletes the specified **nym** from the Notary.
+*unregisterNym* deletes the specified **nym** from the Notary.
 However, this action will fail if the **nym** has any accounts on the notary that do not have a zero balance.
 If the client wants to delete an asset account, it needs to first reduce the account balance to zero, delete the account, and then delete the **nym** off the Notary.
 Alternatively, the user could stop using a **nym** without deleting it and just leave it on the Notary.
 However, as a courtesy, the unused **nym** should be deleted from the Notary.

 * Attribute: TODO.

-## deleteNymResponse
+## unregisterNymResponse

 * Attribute: TODO.